What are employments?

 - Waiting days: This can only be used and seen when the module ‘register sick’ has been activated.
 In case your employee’s collective labour agreement contains waiting days, you can add the amount here.
 Only use this option for the type of leave from which should be deducted.

 - Starting month: In case the financial year is different for this type of leave than the default settings, enter the starting month of the type of leave here.
 If this is the correct date for all types of leave, select ‘for all leavetypes’.
+NOTE: The option to select ‘For all leavetypes’ is only available when editing a leave type, not when adding a new one.

 Repeat these steps for all types of leave that have to be added to the employment.